parvej35/E-Learning-Management-System/README.md

-# E-Learning-Management-System
+# Project Purpose
 There will be multiple courses offered. <br>
 a) Each course will have multiple lessons.
 Each lesson will be 10 questions. <br>
 b) Questions will be MCQ in nature.
 After finishing each lesson show result of the lesson finished. <br>
-c) Only admins are allowed to manage course, lesson, and questions.<br><br>
+c) Only admins are allowed to manage course, lesson, and questions.<br>

+<b>This project is developed using PHP language on Codeigniter framework.</b>

 <b>Project Configuration :</b> <br>
 1.1) Create a new database.<br>